-Circumstances Phraseologies Denotes pilot transmission multiple runway operations, othe Class D aerodromes where aircr operating on parallel runways us discrete frequencies. aft are Denotes pilot transmission RUNWAY (number) CLEARED TO LAND (or TOUCH AND GO) (or STOP AND GO) where the aircraft cannot be sigh c.
-[RUNWAY (number)] NOT IN SIGHT - CLEARED TO LAND pilot requesting option for touch full stop, stop and go, or go arou (position in circuit) REQUEST THE OPTION advising the pilot the option to to go, full stop, stop and go, or go a [RUNWAY (number)] CLEARED FOR THE OPTION where ATC require the aircraft to full stop landing during the condu circuit operations MAKE FULL STOP (reason) CLEARED TO LAND when runway is occupied and Al assessment is that the runway w become available.
+Circumstances Phraseologies Denotes pilot transmission multiple runway operations, other than Class D aerodromes where aircraft are operating on parallel runways using discrete frequencies. b.
+RUNWAY (number) CLEARED TO LAND (or TOUCH AND GO) (or STOP AND GO) where the aircraft cannot be sighted by ATC C. [RUNWAY (number)] NOT IN SIGHT - CLEARED TO LAND pilot requesting option for touch and go, full stop, stop and go, or go around d. (position in circuit) REQUEST THE OPTION advising the pilot the option to touch and go, full stop, stop and go, or go around e.
+[RUNWAY (number)] CLEARED FOR THE OPTION where ATC require the aircraft to make a full stop landing during the conduct of circuit operations f.
+MAKE FULL STOP (reason) CLEARED TO LAND when runway is occupied and ATC assessment is that the runway will not become available. g.
 AT THE MINIMA GO AROUND 7.
-When Landing Approved and LAHSO Use Are in a. (aircraft type) DEPARTING (or LANDING) ON CROSSING RUNWAY, HOLD SHORT RUNWAY (number) CLEARED TO LAND RUNWAY (number) required readback b.
-HOLD SHORT RUNWAY (number) CLEARED TO LAND RUNWAY (number) When the full length of the landin subsequently becomes available FULL RUNWAY LENGTH NOW AVAILABLE Note: The 'hold short' lights will remain illuminated even though the full length of the runway is available.
-Where an aircraft operating on a number callsign cannot participa LAHSO NEGATIVE ACTIVE (or PASSIVE or ACTIVE AND PASSIVE) LAHSO When a Pilot advises that an "Autola "Coupled" or similar approach is bei and the ILS Critical Area is Not Prote ng made ILS CRITICAL AREA NOT PROTECTED Note: Not applicable for GLS 9.
-Delaying Aircraft a.
-ORBIT RIGHT (or LEFT) [FROM PRESENT POSITION] Pilot Request for Low Approach or to make an approach along a rui descending to an agreed minimum. nway REQUEST LOW APPROACH (reasons) D. (number)] [(altitude restriction)] [(go around instructions)] to fly past the control tower or ot REQUEST LOW PASS (reasons) observation point for the purpose inspection by persons on the gro CLEARED LOW PASS [RUNWAY (number)] [(altitude restriction)] [(go around instructions)] 11.
-Missed Approach to discontinue an approach a.
+When Use Landing Approved and LAHSO Are in a. (aircraft type) DEPARTING (or LANDING) ON CROSSING RUNWAY, HOLD SHORT RUNWAY (number) CLEARED TO LAND RUNWAY (number) required readback b.
+HOLD SHORT RUNWAY (number) CLEARED TO LAND RUNWAY (number) When the full length of the landing runway subsequently becomes available C. FULL RUNWAY LENGTH NOW AVAILABLE Note: The 'hold short' lights will remain illuminated even though the full length of the runway is available.
+Where an aircraft operating on a flight number callsign cannot participate in LAHSO d.
+NEGATIVE ACTIVE (or PASSIVE or ACTIVE AND PASSIVE) LAHSO "Cou a Pilot advises that an "Autoland", pled" or similar approach is being made he ILS Critical Area is Not Protected a.
+ILS CRITICAL AREA NOT PROTECTED Note : Not applicable for GLS 9.
+Delay ing Aircraft a.
+ORBIT RIGHT (or LEFT) [FROM PRESENT POSITION] 10.
+Pilot Request for Low Approach or Pass to make an approach along a runway descending to an agreed minimum level a.
+REQUEST LOW APPROACH (reasons) b.
+CLEARED LOW APPROACH [RUNWAY (number)] [(altitude restriction)] [(go around instructions)] to fly past the control tower or other c.
+REQUEST LOW PASS (reasons) observation point for the purpose of visual inspection by persons on the ground d.
+CLEARED LOW PASS [RUNWAY (number)] [(altitude restriction)] [(go around instructions)] 11.
+Miss ed Approach to discontinue an approach a.
 GO AROUND [TRACK EXTENDED CENTRE LINE (three digits) DEGREES (or instructions)] b.
-GOING AROUND multiple runway operations C. GOING AROUND RUNWAY (number)
+GOING AROUND C. GOING AROUND RUNWAY (number)